run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 * The number of available and allocated resources and their cluster-wide utilization
 * The number of running and pending __Jobs__, their utilization, information on Jobs with errors or Jobs with idle GPUs
-* Active __Projects__, their assigned and allocated GPU, and number of running and pending Jobs
+* Active __Projects__, their assigned and allocated GPUs and number of running and pending Jobs

 Cluster administrators can use the Overview dashboard to find issues and fix them.
 Below are a few examples: